Campus and Area Information A-Z

 - Grounds for Sculpture is a 42-acre sculpture park, museum, and arboretum, and it has an exceptional collection of contemporary sculpture, offers outstanding programming for all ages, and provides seasonally rotating exhibitions in six indoor galleries.
 It is located at 80 Sculptors Way, Hamilton Township, about 20 minutes from campus.

 - McCarter Theatre Center is an independent, non-profit regional theater.
 McCarter is in heart of the new Princeton University Arts District at 91 University Place, Princeton.
-The 2019-20 season of events is listed here.

 - Morven Museum & Garden is a National Historic Landmark.
 This former New Jersey Governor’s Mansion showcases the rich cultural heritage of the Garden State through regular exhibitions, educational programs, special events and tours.
 It is located at 55 Stockton Street, Princeton.

 - Princeton Public Library is located in town at 65 Witherspoon Street.
 The library has the Museum Pass Program where you can reserve and obtain free tickets to museums in NJ, NYC and PA, including some of the attractions listed on this page.